 If we talk about the insurance sector specifically, there are four types of actuaries that you can find there.
 The four types are briefly explained.

 1) Life Insurance Actuaries: The work involves analyzing the life expectancy of a person based on high-risk factors like current age, health status, and gender.
 Based on this analysis, insurance programs are developed for individuals and groups.

-2) Health Insurance Actuaries: The work involves analyzing the life expectancy of a person solely based on the person’s current medical health, past health records, genetic history, occupation and geographic location.
-All these factors determine the expected cost of a promised health policy and cost of the organization for policy adherence towards short-term and long-term medical expenses.
+2) Health Insurance Actuaries: The work involves analyzing the life expectancy of a person solely based on the person’s current medical health, past health records, genetic history, occupation, and geographic location.
+All these factors determine the expected cost of a promised health policy and the cost of the organization for policy adherence towards short-term and long-term medical expenses.

-3) Pension and Retirement Actuaries: The profile involves assessing and evaluating the existing pension plans and derives future plans, and determines whether the company will possess sufficient funds in future to pay off employee pensions and other retirement benefits.
+3) Pension and Retirement Actuaries: The profile involves assessing and evaluating the existing pension plans and derives future plans, and determines whether the company will possess sufficient funds in the future to pay off employee pensions and other retirement benefits.
 Sometimes, you also need to advise individuals to best utilize their retirement money.

 4) Property and Casualty Insurance Actuaries: The work involves analyzing the life expectancy of a person against the potential of injury and/or death due to automobile accidents.
-Factors like driving history, gender, age and car type factor here.
+Factors like driving history, gender, age, and car type factor here.
 As an actuary, you also have to develop insurance policies to ensure people against property losses due to untoward events and natural disasters like fires.

 Education, interest, knowledge, and experience will help you to choose which type of actuary you want to become.
 Experienced actuaries also have the option to act as consultants for industries other than the industry sector, provided they have an excellent understanding of that industry and its business components.

 Educationally, the basic requirement is to be a mathematics, statistics, finance or actuarial science graduate.